Onrust Dock of 5,000 tons: At Surabaya

 Onrust Dock of 5,000 tons arrived in Surabaya on 12 April 1886.
-In early May she had been brought into the dock pit.
-By June 1886 Onrust Dock of 5,000 tons had been put on the blocks in the dock pit of Surabaya in order to be repaired.
-The repairs were so extensive that the dock pit of Surabaya would not be available to assemble Surabaya Dock of 1,400 tons before the second half of 1887.
+In early May she had been brought into the dock pit and by June 1886 had been put on the blocks in order to be repaired.
+The repairs were so extensive that Surabaya's dock pit would not be available to assemble the Surabaya Dock of 1,400 tons until the second half of 1887.

 In May 1887 Onrust Dock of 5,000 tons was commissioned again.
 In February 1888 HNLMS Ceram docked in Onrust Dock of 5,000 tons.
 In May 1888 HNLMS van Speyk used the dock.
-The dock then had to undergo some small repairs.
-On 13 June 1888 Onrust Dock of 5,000 tons was said to be in repair.
-On 3 August 1888 the 5000 tons dock that had been in repair was pronounced ready for service.
+On 13 June 1888 Onrust Dock of 5,000 tons was said to be being repaired.
+On 3 August 1888 the dock was pronounced ready for service.
 On 14 August HNLMS Prins Hendrik arrived to use the dock.
 In the first quarter of 1889 HNLMS Koning der Nederlanden was docked in Surabaya.
-Eight more warships and SS Prins Alexander of the SMN also docked in Surabaya, but of these it's not known which dock they used.
+Eight more warships and the SS Prins Alexander of the SMN also docked in Surabaya, however it is not known which dock each ship used.
 In July 1889 HNLMS Sindoro used the dock.
 In September 1889 HNLMS Merapi.
 In July 1890 HNLMS van Speijk was to go to Surabaya to dock and to get new boilers.
 This probably started the months long repair from which she returned only in early 1891.
-Otherwise the Surabaya docks were very quite, because almost the whole fleet was engaged against Aceh, and therefore mostly docked in nearby Singapore and Penang.
+Otherwise the Surabaya docks were very quiet, due to most of the fleet being engaged against Aceh, and docking primarily near Singapore and Penang.